Start here: Your Black Friends Are Busy — my collection of resources has nothing on this app / Website!

 For my teacher friends, homeschooling parents, adult education leaders, and anyone else interested in studying the issues of slavery, civil rights and the history of Black protest.

 This page has been up for a long time, but is now in a new place.
-While Islam is not a race, Islamophobia is in many ways a racialized category, causing many of the same injustices and prejudices as Blackness, and it’s worth remembering that one in five American Muslims is also Black, in addition to a growing Latino Muslim population.
+While Islam is not a race, Islamophobia is in many ways a racialized category, causing many of the same injustices and prejudices as Blackness, and it’s worth remembering that Malcolm X worked hard to bring Black Americans into the ummah–the global community of Muslims, and one in five American Muslims is also Black, in addition to a growing Latino Muslim population.

 And here’s some other great round-ups of additional resources: